1. Summary of our approach to Stewardship

 Modern slavery

-In 2024, we will continue as members of the PRI collaboration initiative Votes Against Slavery.
+In 2026, we will continue as members of the PRI collaboration initiative Votes Against Slavery.
 The purpose of this initiative historically has been to engage with FTSE 350 companies around their public disclosure in compliance with the Act, by writing to the board of each non-compliant company with a targeted letter explaining the nature of non-compliance, and the steps needed to achieve compliance.
-For 2024, this is being expanded to cover AIM companies that fall under the remit of the Act.
+In 2024, this was expanded to cover AIM companies that fall under the remit of the Act.

 We will again consider withholding our support for the approval of the annual report and accounts at the company’s next AGM, should the required changes to achieve compliance not occur prior to the annual general meeting.
 All non-compliant companies have been contacted and details of perceived non-compliance communicated.